cloudspannerecosystem/dynamodb-adapter/README.md

 | partitionKey      | Primary key of the table in DynamoDB
 | sortKey           | Sorting key of the table in DynamoDB
 | attributeTypes    | Key/Value list of column names and type
-| indices           | Collection of index objects that represent the indexes present in the DyanmoDB table
+| indices           | Collection of index objects that represent the indexes present in the DynamoDB table

 For example: